June In The Vegie Patch + Greenhouse

 • Garlic, spring onions, shallots, potato onions, red onions or brown onions

-• Spinach, beetroot, saladings, bok choy, gai lan – in the greenhouse or under a cloche, to speed growth along.
+• Spinach, beetroot, celery, saladings, bok choy, gai lan – in the greenhouse or under a cloche, to speed growth along.

 • Asparagus crowns for future springs.
 Visit your local asparagus grower to purchase unless you have the patience to grow your own from seed.